ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 octet string, allowing it to be distinguished from normally encoded data.

-The issued form is created by concatenating the base64url-encoded issuer protected header, concatenated payloads, and concatenated proof separated each by a `.` character.
+The issued form is created by concatenating the base64url-encoded Issuer Header, concatenated payloads, and concatenated proof separated each by a `.` character.
 The concatenated payloads MAY be omitted if the application is using detached payloads.

-The presented form is created by concatenating the base64url-encoded presenter protected header, base64url-encoded issuer protected header, concatenated payloads, and concatenated proof separated each by a `.` character.
+The presented form is created by concatenating the base64url-encoded Presentation Header, base64url-encoded Issuer Header, concatenated payloads, and concatenated proof separated each by a `.` character.
 The concatenated payloads MAY be omitted if the application is using detached payloads.